samus-io/tablab-steps/steps/affUMVnBBUP5VSjFkxwgFsWDEQiKNTEOABJ/en/README.md

   }
   ```

-* Try to send different data types to break the web application logic, such as:
+* An attacker might send various unexpected values to break the web application logic, such as:

   ```json
   {